FlorianLindinger/PyApp-Template/README.md

 # 🐍 PyApp-Template

-**WIP: Template for a Windows-only, easily-shareable, self-environment-controlled, source-code-running, ready-to-use (just insert your python file), plug-and-play python application**
+**Template for a Windows-only, easily-shareable, self-environment-controlled, source-code-running, ready-to-use (just insert your python file), plug-and-play python application**

 ---

 # Main Features

-- Self-contained, fully version controlled, git-sharable, idiot-proof python environment with automatic download of needed packages at user end (no python or any other installation needed for user).
+- Self-contained, fully version controlled, git-sharable, idiot-proof python environment with automatic download of python & needed packages at user end (no installation needed by end user).
 - Structured in a way to make it easily shareable/runnable even with people without any coding/PC experience (plug-and-play).
 - Ready to use: Just insert your python code file.
 - Ready to use settings file (yaml or python) for user interaction with shortcuts to the settings file and improved yaml file variable interpretation which allows a more pythonic way to define variables (simple math operations and scientific notations).